-[page 34] I would remind you here that the above is true of all nations though in a less degree; every nation has within it elements which are responsive to the ideals which engendered the German spirit.
-It was these groups in every country which prolonged the war by clouding the main issues, by their intense nationalism and sense of superiority and by producing a disunity which slowed down the effort to victory.
-It was also selfishness and self-interest which prevented several nations from siding with the Forces of Light; they preserved a selfish neutrality and lengthened the war by years.
-Is it not possible that when Germany first marched into Poland and when France and Great Britain consequently declared war upon Germany, if the entire civilized world of nations (without exception) had likewise declared war and banded together for the defeat of the aggressor, the war would not have lasted as long as it has?
-Interior politics, international jealousies, ancient distrusts and hatreds, fear and a refusal to recognize the facts produced disunity.
+It was selfishness and self-interest which prevented several nations from siding with the Forces of Light; they preserved a selfish neutrality and lengthened the war by years.
+Is it not possible that when Germany first marched into Poland and when France and Great Britain consequently declared war upon Germany, if the entire civilized world of nations (without exception) had likewise declared war and banded together for the defeat of the aggressor, the war would not have lasted as long as it did?
+Interior politics, international jealousies, [Page 14] ancient distrusts and hatreds, fear and a refusal to recognize the facts produced disunity.
 Had all nations seen clearly and renounced their individual selfishness in 1939, the war would have been over much earlier.
 Had all the nations swung into action when Japan first went into Manchuria or Italy into Ethiopia, the war which has devastated the entire planet would not have been possible.
 To that extent, there is no nation without blame.

-I have sought to make this clear so that there may be straight thinking as we face the post-war world and begin to take the steps which will, in due course of time, lead to world security.
-This coming period (for it will surely come) must be faced by every nation with a proper sense of individual guilt and of innate psychological failure.
-That Germany has proved herself the arch enemy of mankind and that both Germany and Japan must be rendered [page 35] physically impotent is an immediate and easy realization, except by those who have selfish interests to serve or who register a mystical idealism, impossible of realization.
-It is, however, far harder to admit that none of the nations (including our own) has clean hands, and that all are guilty of greed and theft, of separativeness, of pride and prejudice, as well as national and racial hatreds.
+It is needful to make this clear so that there may be straight thinking as we face the world of today and begin to take the steps which will, in due course of time, lead to world security.
+This period should be faced by every nation with a sense of individual guilt and of innate psychological failure.
+It is hard to admit that none of the nations (including our own) has clean hands, and that all are guilty of greed and theft, of separativeness, of pride and prejudice, as well as national and racial hatreds.
 All nations have much interior housecleaning to do and this they must carry forward along with their outer efforts to bring about a better and more habitable world.
 It must be a world consciousness, motivated by the idea of the general good, one in which higher values than individual and national gain are emphasized and one in which people are trained in right national citizenship upon the one hand and on the other in the responsibility for world citizenship.

 Is this too idealistic a picture?
-I think not.
 The guarantee of its possibility lies in the fact that thousands today are thinking along these idealistic lines; thousands are occupied with planning a better world and thousands are talking about the possibility.
-All ideas which emanate from the divine in man and nature eventually become ideals (even though somewhat distorted in the process) and these ideals finally become the governing principles of the masses.
+All ideas which emanate from the divine in man and nature eventually become ideals (even though somewhat distorted in the process) and these ideals finally become the governing principles [Page 15] of the masses.
 This is the true sequence of the historical process.